William DuVall: Alice in Chains and Giraffe Tongue Orchestra (2006–present)

-DuVall joined Alice in Chains as lead singer during the band's reunion concerts in 2006 and made his first public performance with the band at VH1's Decades Rock Live concert honoring Heart, in which he sang Alice in Chains' "Rooster".
-According to Jerry Cantrell, it only took one audition for DuVall to get the gig.
+DuVall joined Alice in Chains as lead singer during the band's reunion concerts in 2006 and made his first public performance with the band at VH1's Decades Rock Live! concert honoring Heart, in which he sang Alice in Chains' "Rooster".
+According to Cantrell, it only took one audition for DuVall to get the gig.
 For his first rehearsal with the band, DuVall sang Alice in Chains' "Love, Hate, Love".
 After they finished, drummer Sean Kinney looked at his bandmates and said, "I think the search is pretty much over".
 According to bassist Mike Inez, DuVall didn't try to emulate Staley, and that's what drew them to him.
 DuVall revealed that Ann Wilson of Heart was supposed to sing "Rooster" at the show, but during the camera blocking rehearsals, he was on stage and Ann hadn't made it downstairs yet, so they said, "Would you sing 'Rooster' for the camera blocking?", and he did.
 DuVall credits Ann Wilson for giving him a spot on the TV show, because that moment served as the coming-out party for the new incarnation of Alice in Chains.

-Initially, Cantrell and the other veteran members of the band had said the reunion didn't necessarily foretell a future for the band, and that it was just a tribute to Staley and their fans.
+Initially, Cantrell, and the other veteran members of the band had said the reunion didn't necessarily foretell a future for the band, and that it was just a tribute to Staley and their fans.
 Kinney went further, saying he would have liked to change the band's name and adding, "I don't see continuing as Alice and replacing somebody."
 DuVall expressed similar sentiments with regards to the task of filling in for Staley.
 However, the reformed Alice in Chains generated enthusiasm from fans and convinced the four to keep the name.